acorn-globus/handbook/src/guide/writing-and-posting-blogs.md

 4. Also, Navigate to the `static/blog` folder at the root of the project
 5. Create a new folder with the blog name, for example `building-your-first-form-with-formester`
-6. Add all the blog images there
+6. All blog images (except the cover image) should be added here
+7. Place the blog cover image in the `static/blog/cover-images` folder
-7. Follow [markdown syntax](https://www.markdownguide.org/basic-syntax/ "Basic Markdown Syntax") to add your content and images to the file.
+8. Follow [markdown syntax](https://www.markdownguide.org/basic-syntax/ "Basic Markdown Syntax") to add your content and images to the file
-8. Make sure you add proper title and alt texts for the images and links
+9. Make sure you add proper title and alt texts for the images and links
-9. By default the page contains a [Call To Action Section](https://formester.com/blog/best-online-form-builders#:~:text=online%20form%20builders.-,Ready%20to%20dive%20in%3F,-Register%20with%20us), `optionally` you can update the title and button text just by adding some more meta data:
+10. By default the page contains a [Call To Action Section](https://formester.com/blog/best-online-form-builders#:~:text=online%20form%20builders.-,Ready%20to%20dive%20in%3F,-Register%20with%20us), `optionally` you can update the title and button text just by adding some more meta data:

 ```
 cta: